Beloš: Personal life

 He founded a Benedictine monastery in present-day Banoštor (then known as Kewe), which made the locals call the town Banov manastir (Ban's Monastery, Ban monostra), hence the modern name Banoštor (Bánmonostor), in the territory of the Archdiocese of Kalocsa (present-day Serbia).
 The monastery was dedicated to Saint Stephen the Protomartyr and Beloš provided sufficient income to support thirty monks.
 Despite that no ecclesiastical orders were able to remain for a long time within its walls.
 Andrew, Archbishop of Kalocsa confiscated the then abandoned abbey from the Benedictines and handed it over to the monks of Abraham of the Valley of Hebron in the 1180s.
 They also left the monastery by 1198, when Pope Innocent dealt with the issue.
 When Ugrin Csák, Archbishop of Kalocsa initiated the establishment of the Diocese of Syrmia in 1229, he selected the abandoned monastery as the episcopal seat of the newly founded bishopric.

+His daughter, called Banovna in Russian, married Rus prince Vladimir Mstislavich in 1150, the future Prince of Volhynia.